toludoyin/Data_Science_Python/README.md

-# python fundamentals
+# python fundamental
 1. Data types

-2. Variables
+2. Variables and expressions

-3. List and list comprehension
+3. List comprehension

 4. Comparison operators:

     a.
-If statement
+If and else statement

     b.
 For loop and While loop